JonesH/apple-mcp/README.md

   - Drop pins on the map
   - Create and list guides
   - Add places to guides
+- Pages: (Added in this fork)
+  - Insert/replace text in Pages documents
+  - Append text to existing documents
+  - Format paragraphs with alignment, font, and styles
+  - Insert new paragraphs at specific positions
+  - Create new documents with optional templates

 - TODO: Search and open photos in Apple Photos app
 - TODO: Search and open music in Apple Music app